 To do this, when the water reaches to boil, add the beans or peas (use 1/4 amount of rice), and lower the heat to a simmer.
 Cover and cook for 10 minutes.
 After the resting period is over, fluff the rice to incorporate the beans or peas into the rice.

-Storing and Reheating Tip
+Tips for Storing and Reheating Rice

 Individual servings for stovetop cooked Korean rice in zip bags.